RUDRAKSH-7/FLAPPY-BIRD/README.md

 This game has a better USER INTERFACE.
 Very Precise Hitboxes and collision detection!

 ## IN DEVELOPMENT :
-1. Point system is still in development and testing. ✅
-2. More sounds and Background music may be added.
+1. More sounds and Background music may be added.
-3. Better Buttons and click sounds.
+2. Better Buttons and click sounds.
-4. Highscore system and DATA-SAVE.
+3. Highscore system and DATA-SAVE.